 We’ve all been there.
-Whether you’re this close to hitting a 7-minute mile, you’re one week into an expensive Zumba class, or you just started making going on ten-minute power walks after lunch your thing, that bug you woke up with couldn’t have come at a worse time.
+Whether you’re this close to hitting a seven-minute mile, you’re one week into a brand-new Zumba® class or you just started making power walks after lunch your thing, that bug you woke up with couldn’t have come at a worse time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy